space-physics/igrf/README.md

     decl     (alt_km) float64 20.29
 ```

-The IGRF model may be specified with the `igrf12.igrf(model=)` option:
+The IGRF model may be specified with the `igrf.igrf(model=)` option:

 * `11`: IGRF11
 * `12`: IGRF12
+* `13`: IGRF13

 ### Matlab

-Matlab can seamlessly call Python modules, as in `igrf12.m`.
+Matlab can seamlessly call Python modules, as in `igrf.m`.
-Instead of the $1000 Aerospace Toolbox, use this free IGRF12 for Matlab.
+Instead of the $1000 Aerospace Toolbox, use this free IGRF for Matlab.

 ## Reference